What I use to Photograph, Edit, and Print From Home

 How much did this cost me?

-Paper, ink, printer, backing board, and plastic sleeves has me at about $1000 investment.
+Paper, ink, printer, backing board, and plastic sleeves have me at about $1000 investment.
 So far I have printed a total of 50 sell-able prints which if sold at full price will gross roughly $1750.
 I still have enough paper and ink to create 50-150 more prints without investing anything more.
 The math shows that this is a worthwhile endeavor.

 The real question is how quickly can I realistically sell the inventory I am creating.
 It’s the same with creating original pieces of art.
 Just because you offer a product, doesn’t mean it will sell.